World Wrestling Peace Festival

 The event had an attendance of 5,964, far less than the 17,000 promoters were expecting, which was attributed to a poor choice of venue and lack of advertising.
 Though not as financially successful as Inoki's Collision in Korea show the previous year, he was widely praised for his efforts.
 This was the first-ever wrestling show that Inoki promoted in the United States.

-The event, which also helped raise money for wrestling and judo programs in Los Angeles-area high schools, was supported by then Los Angeles Mayor Richard Riordan and Los Angeles County Supervisor Michael D. Antonovich.
+The event, which also helped raise money for high school wrestling and judo programs in Los Angeles-area high schools, was supported by then Los Angeles Mayor Richard Riordan and Los Angeles County Supervisor Michael D. Antonovich.
 A few days before the show, Inoki was made honorary chief of police of Little Tokyo.
 At the show's conclusion, Inoki was also awarded a special "PWI Lifetime Achievement Award" by Pro Wrestling Illustrated senior editor Bill Apter.

 In addition, it received positive reviews from publications such as Pro Wrestling Illustrated and the Wrestling Observer Newsletter.
 This was supported by the internet wrestling community when it was released on DVD, albeit without matches featuring WCW wrestlers, years later.
 Arnold Furious of the professional wrestling section of 411mania.com rated the event a 7.0 out of 10.
 In his review, Kevin Wilson of PuroresuCentral.com called Inoki's Peace Festival "probably the biggest show to ever take place in America" featuring international talent and that "the majority of the matches were good and a few were near excellent".

 The show is credited, along with AAA's When Worlds Collide show two years earlier, with helping introduce lucha libre to mainstream American wrestling fans.
 Eric Bischoff, who appeared with representatives from AAA and CMLL to open the show, later brought Rey Misterio Jr. and Chris Jericho into WCW, based on their performance in their respective matches, to compete for its cruiserweight division.